Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Construction of a Busemann function

-We will apply the previous result in our setting.
-In the formulation of the previous definition, a regular Lagrangian flow is associated to a family of vector fields $X_t$.
-In our case, we are only dealing with a single vector field $\nabla u$.
-Hence, to fulfill the necessary integrability conditions, it is enough to prove that $\nabla u\in W^{1,2}_{C,loc}(T \tilde X)\cap L^{\infty}(T \tilde X)$.
-From the proof of Lemma \ref{lem-u}, we have that $u$ coincides locally with a test function on bounded sets and therefore these conditions are satisfied.
-On the other hand, $\nabla u\in D(\mathrm{div}_{loc})$ because $u\in D_{loc}(\Delta)$.
+In the previous definition, a Regular Lagrangian Flow is associated to a time-dependent family of vector fields $(V_t)$.
+When dealing with a single vector field $V$ the hypotheses of the previous theorem simplify.
+To apply Theorem \ref{thm-existence-and-uniqueness-rlf}, it is enough that $V\in W^{1,2}_{C,loc}(T \tilde X)\cap L^{\infty}(T \tilde X)$ and that

-We now proceed to show the validity of \eqref{eq-rlf-condition} for $\nabla u$.
-Observing again the independence from the time variable of $\nabla u$, it is sufficient to show